The Ultimate Jazz Piano Guide: Chords, Voicings, Improvisation & Harmony

 Once you understand this principle, chord extensions become dramatically easier.

-Chord extensions can also be altered.
+Chord extensions can also be 'altered' – which means flattened or sharpened.

 Common altered extensions include: